SpatialExperiment

 (e.g. cell identities and polygon coordinates).
 The latter can, in principle, contain alternative segmentations that may stem from, e.g., cell membrane, body, or nucleus stainings.
 In this way, different count matrices may be obtained by allocating molecules to a given set of boundaries.
 Analyses at the aggregated cell level may, in turn, be carried out using an ME-derived SPE (the ME package provides a wrapper for this).

-There are several other frameworks outside Bioconductor that support spatially-aware analysis for both sequencing- and imaging-based platforms. seurat and scanpy
+There are several other frameworks outside Bioconductor that support spatially-aware analysis for both sequencing- and imaging-based platforms.

-(Wolf, Angerer, and Theis 2018) provide comprehensive single-cell analysis pipelines in R and Python, respectively, and incorporate features to visualize and analyze spatial omics datasets.
-Packages including Giotto (Chen et al. 2023) (R), VoltRon (R) (Manukyan et al. 2023), and squidpy
+In particular, Seurat (Hao et al. 2023) and Scanpy (Wolf, Angerer, and Theis 2018) provide comprehensive single-cell analysis pipelines in R and Python, respectively, and incorporate features to visualize and analyze spatial omics datasets.
+Packages including Giotto (Chen et al. 2023; Dries et al. 2021) and VoltRon (Manukyan et al. 2023) (R), as well as Squidpy (Palla et al. 2022) (Python) support all-in-one frameworks for analyzing spatial omics data and contain extensive sets of spatially-aware algorithms.

-The VoltRon package incorporates a framework that allows spatially-aware alignment between datasets with observations that span across regions of interest (ROIs) and image tiles in addition to cells, spots, and molecules.
+The VoltRon (Manukyan et al. 2023) package incorporates a framework that allows spatially-aware alignment between datasets with observations that span across regions of interest (ROIs) and image tiles in addition to cells, spots, and molecules.
 Shiny

 applications are provided to conduct both automated and manual spatial alignment across adjacent tissue sections where users can interactively manage images and choose landmark points for co-registration.
 VoltRon